InspiryThemes/realhomes-docs/docs/import-demo.md

 Upon successful demo import the page will reload and display the widgets which are imported.

 Visit your site and you will find your site working like the theme demo.

-In case of any problem, Get in touch with our support team using our support site.
+For any assistance, Kindly register/login at our [support website](https://support.inspirythemes.com/login-register/) and [ask your question](https://support.inspirythemes.com/ask-question/) over there.
+So that our support team can assist you properly.